 Eye bags are the lower eyelid fatty pads that are seen as the lower eyelids age.
 As we age and lose facial volume the cheek bone shrinks, eye bags appear as small puffy looking fat bulges under lower eyelids.
-Since eyebags are a characteristic of old age, when eyebags occur in younger people they are very concerned.

-Eyebags primarily occurs when the under-eye cheek bone that forms the floor of the eye socket shrinks as natural feature of age.
+Eyebags primarily occur when the under-eye cheek bone that forms the floor of the eye socket shrinks as natural feature of age.
 Without a firm foundation of the bone, the skin and muscles around the eye region becomes loose and floppy.
 With continued shrinking of the bony platform the fat starts to bulge and without the firm skin and muscle to hold the fat back, the bulge becomes prominent.

-Fluid Puffiness under the eyes could be due to sleep issues, repeated nose and eye allergy and sinus problems or lower eyelid fat prolapse.
+Fluid puffiness under the eyes could be due to sleep issues, repeated nose and eye allergy and sinus problems or lower eyelid fat prolapse.
 A diet rich in salt can cause fluid buildup and make the eyes look puffy.
 For example, a late night out coupled with a high salt diet will make your eyes puffy in the morning.

 Puffy eyes in the morning is due to water retention due to a combination of lack of sleep and a consuming high salt diet.
 This should resolve spontaneously.
 If this persists you need to consult your doctor to exclude allergy and sinus issues.